ProjectPythia/unstructured-grid-viz-cookbook/_sources/README.md

 - To use the vital information such as connectivity that comes with the grid,
 - Not to require a lot of pre-processing as it happens in the majority of the Python visualization tools that are specialed for structured grids

-UXarray enables high-level, scalable visualization techniques to operate directly on unstructured grid data, providing Xarray-styled functionality to better read in and use unstructured grid datasets that follow standard conventions.
+UXarray enables such visualization methods to operate directly on unstructured grid data, providing Xarray-styled functionality to better read in and use unstructured grid datasets that follow standard conventions.
 UXarray supports a variety of unstructured grid formats including UGRID, MPAS, SCRIP, and Exodus, and is extensable for other formats.

-This cookbook will first cover the overview of unstructured grids and introduce UXarray providing details about its architecture, then provide an overview of the visualization methods and libraries that could be utilized for unstructured grids, and finally showcase several UXarray visualizaition functionality.
+This cookbook covers the overview of unstructured grids and UXarray in particular, provides an overview of the visualization methods and libraries, and showcases several UXarray visualizaition functions.

 ## Authors